Participatory AI: A Scandinavian Approach to Human-Centered AI: Discussion

 This tension suggests framing our contribution properly.
 Rather than promoting Scandinavian PAI as a universal solution, we present it as one culturally situated response to technological automation that offers insights for broader democratic engagement with AI systems.
 In the spirit of PD, we instead offer alternatives that help question what is often mainstream AI practices.
 However, the universal elements we identify transcend any particular cultural implementation.

 Moving forward, truly democratic AI development requires drawing from a whole host of diverse perspectives.
 Suffice it to say that no single methodology, whether Scandinavian PD or otherwise, can address the complex socio-technical challenges of AI development.
 Instead, HCI design should be indigenous~\cite{Duarte2017, SmithWinschiers2020, Kumar2021} in the deepest sense: emerging from and accountable to the specific communities and contexts where technologies will be deployed.
+Hutchinson et al.~\cite{DBLP:conf/fat/HutchinsonLCC25} demonstrate what this can look like in practice through their work on speech technologies for Australian Aboriginal English, where culturally appropriate and participatory processes were integrated throughout a project that recognized both opportunities and risks of AI development for Indigenous communities.